36 years ago - Thomas Andrew Tresser is born.

 From the very beginning, Steve Trevor was a part of Wonder Woman's world, serving as her partner, romantic interest, and even husband in later stories.
 While on the surface, it seems pretty unpleasant that Wonder Woman needed a male character to give her 'legitimacy' in the eyes of the reader, the fact is that It was almost always Diana that was saving Steve.
 Even better, Steve was never diminished as a character or as a man for accepting Wonder Woman as an equal, or for differing to her as a more powerful person.
 He accepted her strength, and that gave readers permission to do the same.

 It might be argued that it's a little problematic that readers in 2005 would need the same hand-holding approach to accepting a female superhero as 'legitimate' that readers needed in 1940.
-Nonetheless, Wonder Woman exists in a world where the way people perceive gender matters, and there's an undeniable wisdom in just letting these relationships happen rather than trying so hard to pretend that she's above them.
+Nonetheless, Wonder Woman exists in a world where the way people perceive gender matters, and there's an undeniable wisdom in just depicting them as they happen.

 We've used him for even more, making him our modern liaison with our Freedom Fighters team.
 There's obviously precedent for this in his time with the Suicide Squad, but it also brings him into the DEO, the place where he winds up working with Wonder Woman.